 As Manafort sat in prison – mostly in solitary confinement – awaiting his fate, Democrats and their media groupies waited for the Russia collusion story to be revealed.
 The investigation, they believed or hoped, would – sooner or later – unearth damning proof that he, Manafort, was a central figure in a sinister Trump-Russia conspiracy.
 That such proof never came to light is surely a source of enormous frustration for those who wanted this affair to bring down the president.

 Although this chapter in the special counsel Russia saga has come to a close, Manafort himself faces still more legal problems.
 Manhattan District Attorney Cyrus Vance Jr. has now indicted the 69-year-old for various crimes, including mortgage fraud.
 It is likely that still more indictments in other states will be forthcoming.

 Despite his guilt and the fact that he should face the consequences of his crimes, Manafort – it appears – will ultimately face even more years behind bars.
 He will do so, primarily, because the left wants him punished for his connection to Trump and, more importantly, for his failure to deliver evidence against the president.

 Political motivation has been attributed to both the investigations of Manafort and to the sentences imposed upon him.
 He is both a victim of his own avarice and lack of ethics and his political leanings.
-What his tale really reveals is the grey area that exists between the criminal justice system and political partisanship.We value your comments!
-Please weigh in on our comment section below.
+What his tale really reveals is the grey area that exists between the criminal justice system and political partisanship.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com